Bob Power: Career

 By the mid-1990s, Power ran a production suite at Sony Music Studios in New York.
-His profile continued to expand through his record production work with Me'Shell N'degéocello, The Roots, D'Angelo, and Erykah Badu.
-The latter saw Power get his first number 1 R&B single, "On & On," while N’degéocello's Peace Beyond Passion received a nomination for a Grammy Award as 'best engineered album'.
+His profile continued to expand through his record production work with Me'Shell N'degéocello, the Roots, D'Angelo, and Erykah Badu.
+The latter saw Power get his first number 1 R&B single, "On & On", while N'degéocello's Peace Beyond Passion received a nomination for a Grammy Award as Best Engineered Album.

-Recent career
+Later life and death

-Bob Power is currently an Arts Professor in the Clive Davis Institute of Recorded Music at New York University's Tisch School of the Arts located in New York City.
+Power was an Arts Professor at the Clive Davis Institute of Recorded Music at New York University's Tisch School of the Arts located in New York City.

+Power died on March 1, 2026, at the age of 73.